Overview & News

 - Practitioner has been granted a waiver by DOH based on technological limitations or exceptional circumstances not within practitioner’s control

 As of right now, there is not a specific fact sheet for patients regarding the ISTOP Act.

 Treatment program information is available from the NYS Office of Alcoholism and Substance Abuse Services atwww.oasas.ny.gov or by calling 1-877-846-7369.
 You may also access the Substance Abuse and Mental Health Services Administration (SAMHSA) website at www.buprenorphine.samhsa.gov to locate a participating opioid addiction physician in your area.

 NYSDOH patient education materials are available and include the following.
 You may call this number to request copies of any of these materials: 1-866-811-7957

-The Prescription Drug Awareness section on the NYSDOH Bureau of Narcotic Enforcement website.
-There are a number of brochures/posters that you can request copies of at no charge:
+There is a Prescription Drug Awareness section on the NYSDOH Bureau of Narcotic Enforcement website, with a number of brochures/posters that you can request copies of at no charge:

 - A brochure that was developed for practitioners and pharmacists describing the NYS PMP: http://www.health.ny.gov/publications/1084.pdf

 After reviewing the PMP for a patient, if the practitioner suspects diversion, there is link on the bottom of the Confidential Drug Utilization Report to report a prescription discrepancy, or you may send questions or comments about the report to the Bureau of Narcotic Enforcement.
 The practitioner may also contact the Bureau of Narcotic Enforcement office in your area to speak to a narcotic investigator:

 - Western Area Regional Office (Buffalo Area): (716) 847-4532